Josef Glazman

 Josef Glazman (1913 – 7 October 1943) was a Lithuanian-Jewish resistance leader in the Vilna Ghetto.
-A member of the Revisionist Zionism movement prior to the German invasion of the Baltic states in 1941, afterwards he took part in resistance and youth movements in the ghetto.
+A member of the Revisionist Zionism movement prior to the German invasion of the Baltic states in 1941, afterward, he took part in the resistance and youth movements in the ghetto.
 He also worked in the Jewish-run ghetto administration – first in the police, then later in the housing department.
 Glazman's relationship with the head of the ghetto, Jacob Gens, was difficult and led to Glazman's arrest several times.
-Eventually Glazman left the ghetto with a group of followers and formed a partisan unit in the Lithuanian forests.
-His partisan band was surrounded in October 1943 and Glazman and all but one of the members were killed by the Germans.
+Eventually, Glazman left the ghetto with a group of followers and formed a partisan unit in the Lithuanian forests.
+His partisan band was surrounded in October 1943, and Glazman and all but one of the members were killed by the Germans.

 Early life

 Josef Glazman was born in 1913 in the town of Alytus in southern Lithuania, then part of Russia.
 He became head of the Betar youth movement in Lithuania in 1937, and at some point served in the Lithuanian Army.
 He was also a member of the Zionist-Revisionist political movement and was the editor of the Revisionist newspaper Hamdina.
 When the Soviet Union invaded and occupied Lithuania in July 1940, Glazman joined the resistance to the Soviet authorities.
 He lost his position with Betar when it was disbanded by the Soviets, along with all other Jewish political groups, shortly after they invaded.